Nat Cohen: EMI Films

+Eventually Cohen's unit became "Anglo-EMI".

-The actual head of EMI at the time was Bryan Forbes but Cohen had autonomy over his own unit.
+The actual head of production at EMI Films was Bryan Forbes but Cohen had autonomy over his own unit.
 EMI were going to spend $36 million on 28 films, 13 of which would be from Cohen's Anglo-Amalgamated unit with a budget of £7 million.
 Cohen:

 Right from the start of Bryan Forbes joining the company, there was a sharp distinction between his films and mine.
 If Bryan had a cocktail party to announce his programme, then I had a cocktail party a few weeks later for mine, too.
-I had all I needed to keep me at full strength.|"We now have a great opportunity for British productions by British people", said Cohen.
+I had all I needed to keep me at full strength.

+"We now have a great opportunity for British productions by British people", said Cohen.
+Bryan Forbes later accused Cohen of being Forbes' "in built enemy" at EMI.

+In November 1969 Nat Cohen and Bernard Delfont announced a slate of eight more films (bringing Anglo's total to thirteen) including: